 Some say men take better care of their cars than they do themselves.
 But at least a car comes with an owner's manual telling you when scheduled service is due.

 Few health maintenance issues are as predictable as tire rotations and oil changes.
 But attention to just a few basic health issues can go a long way.
 Since you can't trade yourself in, it's well worth it to leaf through WebMD's health maintenance and checkup tips for men.

 The No. 1 killer of men today is cardiovascular disease, mostly heart attacks and strokes.
 Although the last few decades have seen the rate of death from cardiovascular disease fall, it's still men's top health threat.
 And high cholesterol is a major preventable risk factor.

 The American Heart Association recommends you get your cholesterol checked beginning at age 20, then every 4 to 6 years.
 If you have heart disease already or are at high risk for getting it, you may need to get your cholesterol checked more often.

 Check Your Blood Pressure

 Don't expect to feel symptoms of high blood pressure.
 Until hypertension's daily pounding of your arteries has damaged your body, you won't notice a thing.
-Normal blood pressure is less than 120/80, and medicines are prescribed for pressures of 130/80 and higher.
+Normal blood pressure is less than 120/80, and medicines are often prescribed for pressures of 130/80 and higher.